 And don’t be put off by this penultimate of my lugubrious Seven Ups.
 It doesn’t come into play that often.
 Usually, if you’re among those who Show Up and Ante Up, the experience is more like what happened to me in the Meeting I attended from the late 70s to the early 90s.

 There was definitely an “entrenched establishment” of elders there when I arrived.
 I don’t say they were “oppressive,” but there they were, and why not?
-They had created this meeting, found the meetinghouse, raised money to renovate it, and kept it going, so I could come and fumble along and find my way.
+They had created this meeting, found the meetinghouse, raised money to buy and renovate it, and kept it going, so years later I could come fumbling along and find my way there.

 First, that almost all the Establishment Elder Friends were now GONE (death, retirement, the usual); and